I know it’s November so everyone and their mother is posting about all the things they’re thankful for, which I think is amazing and wonderful.

 It takes work.
 It takes practice.
 But trust me.
 When you begin to see life as a host of many blessings, you cannot help but feel happier.
 Even when we’re in the midst of pain and adversity, because girl, it’s gonna happen, we’re still genuinely happier.
 Not a rose-tinted glasses sort of thing either.

-My friend over at Ancient Rhythms is hosting a 30 Day Challenge and on day 7 she shared about fostering the awareness of the small things.
 The every day moments that we miss when we’re caught in the rush and the busy.
 Practicing gratitude forces us to be intentional.
 It forces us to be present and take notice of the things around us and savor them.
 That is what creates true happiness in life.

 5. It’s just an attitude of gratitude.